-I have since settled back in Cornwall, where my journalistic career began, written the fourth and fifth Bromo Perkins books, Twisted Trees and Death Comes By Drone, and had all books to picked up by Endeavour Press for publication as e-books.
+I have since settled back in Cornwall, where my journalistic career began, written the fourth and fifth Bromo Perkins books, Twisted Trees and Death Comes By Drone, and had all books to picked up by Endeavour Press as e-books.

-The next book in the series, Death By Drone, was completed towards the end of 2018 when I decided to work with the excellent Design For Writers to redesign the covers of all five books and publish them as paperbacks through Ingram Spark.
+Death By Drone was completed towards the end of 2018 when I decided to work with the excellent Design For Writers to redesign the covers of all five books and publish them as paperbacks through Ingram Spark.

 Meanwhile I continue to lead my age group in the UK running rankings for distances from 3000m to half-marathon and have twice been selected to run for the England Masters team in international events at 10km and half-marathon. .

 Join the CWA